Skip to content

 F-Droid Constraints That Matter For Ark

 F-Droid requires public source code, a FOSS license, FOSS dependencies, command-line buildability, and store metadata.
-React Native apps also need extra scanner work because JavaScript dependencies can contain prebuilt .jar, .aar, or .so artifacts.
+React Native apps need extra scanner work because JavaScript dependencies can contain prebuilt .jar, .aar, or .so artifacts.

 References: